Bond Issue 2017

 What are the major projects of the 2017 Bond Proposal?

 - A significant portion of the bond money is being used to complete the process of having storm shelters on every campus.
 Edmond’s unique approach includes building the spaces schools need (classrooms, gymnasiums, media centers or band rooms) and constructing those spaces to serve a dual purpose as a shelter.
 This approach allows for maximum use of newly constructed spaces.
 Other significant projects in the 2017 bond issue include construction of new classrooms and upgrades to existing classrooms as well as stadium upgrades at Memorial and North high schools.

-Will all schools benefit from passage of the 2017 bond issue?
+Are all schools benefitting from passage of the 2017 bond issue?